chef-boneyard/chef-web-docs-2016/includes_resources/includes_resource_11-10_ohai_attributes.rst

    * - ``name``
      -  Always the same value as the ``name`` of the resource block (see Syntax section above).
    * - ``plugin``
-     - Optional.
-The attribute to be reloaded.
-The |chef client| will identify the correct plugin.
+     - Optional. |plugin reload_by_ohai| The default behavior reloads all plug-ins.
    * - ``provider``
      - Optional. |provider resource_parameter|